 - Act secretly and skip class

 Many counterfeit drugs are circulating that contain Fentanyl, a drug known for its powerful properties.
 Fentanyl is 50 times stronger than heroin.
 A lethal dose is equivalent to just a few grains of salt.
 The best method to reduce the risk of overdose or death from opioids is not to use these drugs at all.
-Seeking treatment for opioid addiction as a college student may be difficult, but in the end, it could save your life.
+Seeking Adderall rehab addiction as a college student may be difficult, but in the end, it could save your life.

 Seek Treatment at Bayview Recovery